LOD-Onderwijsregistratie/LOD2XMI/documentation/readMe.md

 _model in Linked Data_

 To express a logical model in Linked Data  OWL and SHACL play an important part.
-OWL defines datatyping with classes and properties and possibly Description Logic although we haven't ventured there yet.
-SHACL is a  language that expresses the same constraints as UML can.
-It is crucial to explain that OWL-elements cannot have versions because the a modelchange would also mean replacing datatriples.
-When modelelements change the this will be expressend using SHACL-elements.
+OWL defines basic datatyping with classes and properties and possibly Description Logic, although we haven't ventured there yet.
+SHACL is a  language that expresses the same constraints as UML.
+It is crucial to explain that OWL-elements cannot have versions because a modelchange would then also mean replacing datatriples.
+When modelelements change this will be expressend using SHACL-elements.
+Together they provide a full description that of the logical model.

 _canonical or specific?_